jedisom/Machine-Learning-Engineer-Nanodegree/Chinese_Learning/README.md

 - Time_Spent: This is the time I spent studying on that day in minutes
 - Text_Read: This is the text from the book I was able to read during the time I was studying.

-##MIT License
+##License

-Copyright (c) 2016 Jed Isom
+Software and Report Copyright(c) 2016 Jed Isom
+For Rights and Use Information for the book/text used to create the `Raw_Chinese_Learning_Log.xlsx` for this project please see this [website](https://www.lds.org/legal/terms?lang=eng&_r=1).

-Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is
+Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software") excluding the book/text used to created `Raw_Chinese_Learning_Log.xlsx`, to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is